 Embedded networks are common in multi-tenanted buildings such as shopping centres or commercial buildings.
 They are also becoming more popular in new residential developments.
 Embedded networks are also common in caravan parks where the caravan park operator owns the electrical infrastructure.
 Some rooming houses (buildings where one or more rooms are available to rent, and four or more people in total can occupy those rooms) and retirement villages may also have embedded networks.

-However, consumers, small businesses or tenants who buy their energy from a network operator or re-seller will continue to have rights under the Australian Consumer Law and, for issues regarding bills and separate metering, the Residential Tenancies Act 1997.
+Consumers, small businesses or tenants who buy their energy from a network operator or re-seller have rights under the Australian Consumer Law.
+For issues regarding bills and separate metering, tenants also have rights under the Residential Tenancies Act 1997.

 Where to next: